torchbox/wagtail-markdown/README.md

 ## Compatibility

-wagtail-markdown supports Wagtail 2.15 and above.
+wagtail-markdown supports Wagtail 2.15 and above, python-markdown 3.3 and above.

 ## Contributing